CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-publisher-message-events.md

 where `$id` is the unique string that identifies a message.

+You can find the events for a Marketing Suite message [here](./rest-get-ms-message-events).

 ## Available parameters

 The following parameters can be added to the URL as variables: